ewe-studios/ewe_platform/crates/html/README.md

 ```

 These means the underlying rendering system (Browser or Otherwise) bears the needed responsibility to take that repesentation and apply the result to it's representation.

+Any non-standard elements are automatically classified as components

 My hope is such structure: